-With demand for treatments ever increasing, pharmaceutical companies around the world are committed to drive critical innovation to deliver therapies for patients with unmet medical needs.
+With demand for treatments ever increasing, pharmaceutical companies around the world are committed to drive critical innovation to deliver therapies for patients with unmet medical needs and play a pivotal role in the life sciences industry.
 In 2019, the global pharmaceutical industry continued to grow at a rapid pace, making an estimated $1.3 trillion.
 As expected, this was largely driven by new product launches such as AbbVie’s Skyrizi and Novartis’ Zolgensma.
 Slightly down from 2018, the US FDA approved 48 new drugs and biologics in 2019, which still comes in as the third biggest approval class in the past 25 years.
 The FDA approved an impressive number of generics with a huge 1,171 approvals, breaking its previous record of 971 in 2018.
 With the tough losses of patents for pharma companies, new product launches are becoming increasingly important.

 The Covid-19 pandemic, which was first discovered at the end of 2019, has had an unprecedented impact on the world.
 Looking forward, communities across the globe are relying on the pharmaceutical industry to create solutions, and many of the companies in the top 10 are involved in the race to produce treatment or prevention measures for the Covid-19 disease.
 In 2020, we expect the effect of the Covid-19 pandemic to become clearer, although since access to healthcare providers has been restricted, the majority of pharma companies in the top 10 have been negatively impacted.